michelle-morin/Portfolio/README.md

 ## Description

-This webpage provides background information about myself and a directory of projects that I have completed while enrolled in a programming course at Epicodus.
+This [webpage](https://michelle-morin.github.io/portfolio) provides background information about myself and a directory of projects that I have completed while enrolled in a programming course at Epicodus.
 Click through the project directory to explore my work on Github!
 This webpage is an exercise in HTML, CSS, and implementing Bootstrap elements into styles.

-## Setup/Installation Requirements
+## Setup Requirements

 * _Clone this repository._
 * _Open the top level of the cloned directory._